masesgroup/KNet/src/documentation/articles/usageSerDes.md

+---
+title: Serialization usage of .NET suite for Apache Kafka
+_description: Describes how to use serialization of .NET suite for Apache Kafka
+---

 # KNet: Serializer/Deserializer

 KNet comes with a base set of serializer and deserializer.
 Most of them are usable with primitives types (bool, int, etc) and array of bytes.